Move Bitch: Legacy

 The song was referenced in chants by people protesting U.S. President George W. Bush, who changed the words to “Move, Bush, get out the way!” starting with protests of the 2003 Iraq War.

 Usage in media

-The song was referenced in Bad Boys II when Will Smith and Martin Lawrence characters are questioning a young man who had come to take the daughter to Martin Lawrence's character out on a date.
+The song was referenced in Bad Boys II when Will Smith and Martin Lawrence characters are questioning Reggie, a young man who had come to take the daughter of Martin Lawrence's character out on a date.

 The song was also featured in the opening scenes of Hancock, which also starred Will Smith.